SarangPratap/CareerLog-extension/README.md

 ---

-## The Product
+## Overview

-Job searching breaks when tracking is manual.

-Careerlog fixes that by turning inbox updates into a clean application pipeline:
+Careerlog supports the full tracking workflow:

-- Application confirmations become new tracker rows.
+- Application confirmations can be added as new tracker rows.
-- Interview/rejection/offer updates modify existing records.
+- Interview/rejection/offer updates can update existing records.
-- Dashboard and popup show progress, status, and activity.
+- Popup and dashboard provide sync status, summary metrics, and activity.

-This project is built to be sold by you as a direct product for job seekers who want automation with privacy.

----

-## Why Users Will Pay For This

-- Saves time daily: no repeated spreadsheet admin.
-- Reduces mistakes: fewer missed status updates.
-- Gives visibility: one place to monitor interviews and offers.
-- Feels trustworthy: user controls inbox, sheet, and API keys.
-- Works with budget: Gemini free tier, paid cloud models, or local models.

-Simple value proposition:

-"Stop managing your tracker.
-Let your inbox update it for you."

 ---